 The 4 different types of quality portable air compressors available now are

-- Permanent mounted under bonnet hood compressor for cars, and trucks.
+- Permanently mounted under-bonnet hood compressor for cars and trucks.

 - 110v portable compressors with attached air cylinder tank.

 - Portable air cylinder bottle like a scuba tank for quick emergency air.

 Underhood inbuilt high-volume Air compressor.
 ARB

 These are more suited for trucks and 4×4 which need to pump up airbags, tires, Airlockers, or provide air to the brakes on a trailer.
 The good thing about an inbuilt under-the-bonnet air compressor is that it is always with you in an emergency.
 All that’s needed is to attach the pressure gauge hose and pump up your tires.

 The ARB On-Board 12V Air Compressor (Amazon) is well regarded by 4×4 offroad enthusiasts.
 Its compact design and weatherproofing mean it will be easy to mount in your truck.

 |ARB airflow under load||2.18 CFM|

 If you couple it with a small storage tank you could even run some air tools.
 ARB has a couple of designs to fit most makes and shapes of four-wheel drives.
 All you would be required to do is install the ARB compressor and run the cabling to the battery via a selector switch in the cabin.

 These are the workhorse of the home handy many.
 Most of us have used a 12v compressor one time or another.
 The benefit of a dual-piston air compressor is it will pump up your tire twice as fast.